highrisedigital/wpbroadbean/readme.txt

 * Schema markup output for jobs, allowing services such as Google jobs to index and display jobs on your site
 * Gutenberg blocks
 * Shortcodes

+Highrise Digital also offer a number of [WordPress Broadbean integration services](https://highrise.digital/broadbean-wordpress-integrations/) as well as services to [integrate LogicMelon with your WordPress](https://highrise.digital/services/integrate-logicmelon-wordpress/) site.

 For the sake of clarity, the WP Broadbean plugin is not affiliated in any way with Broadbean Technology Limited.